tskisner/desibuild/README.md

 Now git clone desiblat somewhere and install it somewhere in your PATH / PYTHONPATH.

+### I Already Installed Everything, but Now Want an Alternate Version of One Package

+You can run desi_setup in "single package" mode.
+See the subsection under Installation.

 ### I Want to Install Everything, but with Custom Versions of Packages

 No problem.
 You should copy one of the text files in the "versions"